kanaka/mal/process/guide.md

   metadata attribute that refers to another mal value/type (nil by default).
 Add the following metadata related core functions (and remove any stub versions):
-  * `meta`: this takes a single mal function argument and returns the value of the metadata attribute.
+  * `meta`: this takes a single mal function/list/vector/hash-map argument and returns the value of the metadata attribute.
   * `with-meta`: this function takes two arguments.
-The first argument is a mal function and the second argument is another mal value/type to set as metadata.
+The first argument is a mal function/list/vector/hash-map and the second argument is another mal value/type to set as metadata.
 A copy of the mal function is returned that has its `meta` attribute set to the second argument.
     Note that it is important that the environment and macro attribute of mal function are retained when it is copied.